 SSDI is a program for people who are long-term disabled(not anticipated to be able to work for over a year, or who haven’t been able to work for over a year), and who have a long(and recent) enough work history to be eligible for social security benefits when they reach retirement age.

-SSDI benefits vary based upon your work and income history(generally between roughly $700-2000).
+SSDI benefits vary based upon your work and income history(generally in the range $700-$3000).
 There are no absolute limits on assets, but there are limits around earned income.
 People earn, on average, around $1200/month.

 Substantial Gainful Activity